 An USB system architecture consists of a host controller, a USB ports, and multiple connected devices.
 Additional USB hubs may be included allowing branching into a tree structure with up to five tier levels.
 USB can connect computer peripherals such as mice, keyboards, digital cameras, PDA, mobile phones, printers, personal media players, flash drives, GPS, Network Adapters, and external hard drives.
 For many of those devices, USB has become the standard connection method.

 USB interface aimed to remove the need for adding expansion cards into the computer's PCI or PCI-Express bus, and improve plug-and-play capabilities by allowing devices to be hot swapped or added to the system without rebooting the computer.

 The USB Pinout:

 There are several types of USB connectors.
 The connector mounted on the host or device is called the receptacle, and the connector attached to the cable is called the plug.
 The original USB specification detailed Standard-A and Standard-B plugs and receptacles.
-Nowdays there are 7 USB connectors known: Standard-A, Standard-B, Mini-A, Mini-B (shown on left), Micro-A, Micro-AB, Micro-B. Mini-USB pinout and Micro-USB pinout are slightly different: standard USB uses 4 pins while Mini-USB and Micro-USB uses 5 pins in connector.
+Nowdays there are 7 USB connectors known: Standard-A, Standard-B, Mini-A, Mini-B , Micro-A, Micro-AB, Micro-B. Mini-USB pinout and Micro-USB pinout are slightly different: standard USB uses 4 pins while Mini-USB and Micro-USB uses 5 pins in connector.
 The additional pin is used as an attached device presence indicator.

 USB pinout signals